Former executive editor of Wired & Former Chief of Research/Chief Communications Officer at GoodRx

 Co-founder of Building H, a nonprofit with a mission to build health into everyday life

 Thomas is a captivating speaker who uses his expertise in health, technology, and innovation to deliver insightful talks that inspire and inform audiences.
 With his engaging style and thought-provoking insights, Thomas is the perfect choice for events focused on healthcare, entrepreneurship, and the future of technology.

 Thomas Goetz is a journalist, entrepreneur, and author.
-He uses data and design to help people understand and navigate complicated issues in their world.
+He uses data and design and stories to help people understand and navigate complicated issues in their world.